aesoll/makeflowgen/README.md

 If sudo is available,

     sudo pip install -e /path/to/pyAIR

-If sudo is not avialable, and pip is installed to .local in your home dir
+If sudo is not available, and pip is installed to .local in your home dir

-    pip install -e /path/to/pyAIR --install-option="--prefix=/path/to/your/home/.local"
+    pip install -e /path/to/makeflow-gen --install-option="--prefix=/path/to/your/home/.local"

 Then

-    cd /path/to/pyAIR/bin
+    cd /path/to/makeflow-gen/bin

+Modify reduce_images test_data_path to point to the fits data directory (e.g.

+     test_data_path = path.join(path.sep, 'home', 'u28', 'dsidi', 'projects', 'extrasolar_planets_image_analysis', 'data', 'bPic_zp_sat_001')

+Now run the reduction (assuming you are still in the bin directory)

+    chmod u+x ./reduce_images
     ./reduce_images